 Trade receivables are noninterest-bearing and are generally on one (1) to thirty (30) days' terms.
-There are no past due nor impaired receivables as of June 30, 2019 and 2018.
+There are no past due nor impaired receivables as of June 30, 2020 and 2019.

-Dividend receivable pertains to cash dividends to be received by the Group in relation to its quoted equity instruments at fair value through other comprehensive income and AFS financial assets.
+Dividend receivable pertains to cash dividends to be received by the Group in relation to its quoted equity instruments at fair value through other comprehensive income.